 The main danger with SLE, is that it can affect nearly every organ system in the body causing debilitating and potentially deadly inflammation if not properly treated and managed.
-Kidneys are the organs most commonly affected by lupus.
+Kidneys are the organs most commonly affected by lupus, this is called lupus nephritis.
 Long-term inflammation in the kidneys causes permanent damage.
 If enough of the kidney becomes scarred, it will begin to lose function.
 Lupus can also cause inflammation of the heart, resulting in an increased rate of heart attacks and arterial disease, even in young patients.
-Some people with lupus also have antiphospholipid antibody syndrome (APS).
+Some people with lupus also have antiphospholipid antibody syndrome (also known as APS or Hugh Syndrome).
 APS increases the risk of developing blood clots that can occur anywhere in the body, including the legs, lungs, or even in the brain.

 - Relieve pain in the joints and muscles